barlog-m/spt-andern/README.md

 ## Settings for bot generation on maps

 Wors only if `mapBotSettings` set to true.
-`mapMaxBotCapacity` maximum amount of bots on map `mapPmcBotDifficulty` "easy", "normal", "hard", "impossible" `bossChanceBuff` add percent for existing boss chance.
+`mapMaxBotBuffPercentage` increase amount of bots on maps.
+`mapPmcBotDifficulty` "easy", "normal", "hard", "impossible" `bossChanceBuff` add or remove percent for existing boss chance.
 For example if map boss chance is 35 and you set this parameter to 20 then boss chance will be 35 + 20.

 ## Installation